oroinc/OroCRMDotmailerBundle/README.md

  - *Name*: meaningful integration name
  - *Username*: an API user name from your Dotmailer "Manage users" page
  - *Password*: fill in the password of the API user defined at the Username field (more than 8 characters).
+ - *Client Id*: the client id to use for single sign-on. https://developer.dotmailer.com/docs/using-oauth-20-with-dotmailer
+ - *Client Secret Key*: the client secret key to use for single sign-on. https://developer.dotmailer.com/docs/using-oauth-20-with-dotmailer
+ - *Custom OAuth Domain*: fill in custom domain if it's is used in dotmailer.
+By default https://r1-app.dotmailer.com/ is used
  - *Default Owner*: Select the owner of the integration.
 The selected user will be defined as the owner for all the records imported within the integration.

 After the Username and Password have been filled in, the *Check Connection* button appears.
 Click the button to check the credentials validity before saving the Integration.